rsta2/minisynth/README.md

 	./makeall clean
 	./makeall

 The `configure` command writes a *Config.mk* file for Circle and patches Circle, so that it allows to use multiple CPU cores.
-"3" is the major revision number of your Raspberry Pi (1, 2, 3 or 4).
+"3" is the major revision number of your Raspberry Pi (1, 2, 3, 4 or 5).
 The second (optional) parameter is the prefix of the commands of your toolchain and can be preceded with a path.
 Do not forget the dash at the end of the prefix!

 An optional third parameter can be appended to specify the bit size of the ARM architecture to be used as build target.
 It can be "32" (default) or "64" (for Raspberry Pi 3 and 4 only).
+For the Raspberry Pi 5 it must be "64" (default).

-If the build was successful, you find the executable image file of MiniSynth Pi in the *src/* subdirectory with the name *kernel.img* (Raspberry Pi 1), *kernel7.img* (Raspberry Pi 2), *kernel8-32.img* (Raspberry Pi 3) or *kernel7l.img* (Raspberry Pi 4).
+If the build was successful, you find the executable image file of MiniSynth Pi in the *src/* subdirectory with the name *kernel.img* (Raspberry Pi 1), *kernel7.img* (Raspberry Pi 2), *kernel8-32.img* (Raspberry Pi 3), *kernel7l.img* (Raspberry Pi 4) or *kernel_2712.img* (Raspberry Pi 5).

 Installation
 ------------